Alex-cmd-dev/social-life-webapp/SETUP.md

 This should open Prisma Studio at [http://localhost:5555](http://localhost:5555)

-You should see all tables: User, Post, Project, ProjectFollow, Like, Follow, Bookmark, Comment, etc.
+cleYou should see all tables: User, Post, Project, ProjectFollow, Like, Follow, Bookmark, Comment, etc.

 ### Check 2: No Errors